naaando/console-command/README.md

 ```

 ### Commands service
-Commands service is a container that holds a list of commands and execute commands
+Commands service is a container that holds a list of commands and executes commands

 #### Adding commands
 ```cs